There are two airports in North Macedonia. The main airport is Skopje “Alexander the Great” airport.

 It is located 17 km southeast from Skopje.
 The airport has a capacity of over one million passengers a year.
-Ohrid “St. Paul the Apostol” airport is the second airport in Macedonia.
+Ohrid “St. Paul the Apostol” airport is the second airport in North Macedonia.
 It is located 9 km northwest from Ohrid.
-The main purpose of “St. Paul the Apostle” Airport is to serve as a seasonal airport in Macedonia and alternative to Alexander the Great Airport.
+The main purpose of “St. Paul the Apostle” Airport is to serve as a seasonal airport in North Macedonia and alternative to Alexander the Great Airport.

-Macedonia borders Albania, Kosovo, Serbia, Bulgaria and Greece with the following border points:
+North Macedonia borders Albania, Kosovo, Serbia, Bulgaria and Greece with the following border points:

 From Albania: Kafasan, St. Naum, Stenje, Blato.